Massachusetts Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Hampden County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Hampden County that you need to transfer you would only need to order our forms once for all of your properties in Hampden County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Hampden County you only need to order once.

 An easement is a non-possessory and non-ownership right to use another person's property for a specific use.
 The easement deed is the legal instrument that creates this right.
 Easements are either affirmative or negative and can be appurtenant or an easement in gross.
 An appurtenant easement benefits the dominant estate and runs with the land.
 Easements in gross benefit an individual or legal entity.
 In Massachusetts, easements can be created by deed, will, or contract; or by prescription or implication.
 In a conveyance of real estate in Massachusetts, all rights, easements, privileges, and appurtenances belonging to the granted estate are included in the conveyance, unless a contrary intention is stated in the deed (183-15).